Xiaomi Mi WiFi Router 3G

 Transmission in the WLAN

-The power consumption of the Xiaomi WiFi Router 3G is in the Idle at 8.2 Watt, at normal use will be values of 10.8 Watt reached.
-Is an additional one hard disk connected and accessed, the consumption increases 13 Watt at.
+The power consumption of the Xiaomi WiFi Router 3G is 8.2 watts in idle.
+With normal use, values of 10.8 watts are achieved.
+If a hard drive is also connected and accessed, consumption increases to 13 watts.
 It does not matter whether the USB 3.0 function is activated or deactivated.